-Recently a customer asked us if we had any information on “steps to mouse proof your house” (response below also includes steps to rat or vermin proof a home as well).
-This is what we sent him.
+Recently a customer asked us if we had any information on “steps to mouse proof your house” (response below also includes steps to rat or rodent proof a home as well).
+This is what we sent them.
 Last week another customer called us so we thought we would put the response in our blog.

 Rodents, like mice and rats, are a problem year around, but this year, in particular, most of the country experienced one of the worse winters in decades.
 Unfortunately, with that you get mice and rats looking for a place to nest and searching for food and water.
 Your beautiful home looks like the best choice…..warm, food on the counters (or crumbs on the floor), plenty of water in and around the sink area or from leaky pipes, and the walls, attic, garage, basement, and kitchen offer great places for them to hide and nest.